NewYorkSteak/153B-Project/index.md

 ## Used protocols: UART & SPI

 ## Design
 The analog joystick will be connected to the ADC of the discovery board and the ADC will convert analog movement into something the LED matrix can understand. ie moving the joystick right will move an LED to the right and when in resting position, will make the block fall.
-The up function on the _onboard joystick_ will be used to force to block to fall all the way it can without waiting.
+The up function on the _onboard joystick_ will be used to skip ahead in the block queue.
 This will be done via interrupt.

 ## Goals
 Control each individual LED on the matrix